DustWinter/PrimeChecker/README.md

 # PrimeChecker

-A simple Python function that checks if a number is prime using a custom formula.
+A simple Python function that checks if an odd number is prime using a custom formula.

 ## How to Use